Aidar5/nattoeng/docs/source/book/18_db/create.rst

 * field must be unique
 * field cannot have null value (in SQLite this must be stated explicitly)

-In this example this is quite logical as the MAC address must be unique.
+In this example this is quite logical as MAC address must be unique.

-There are no records in the table at the moment, only a definition.
+There are no entries in the table at the moment, only a definition.
 You can view the definition with this command:

 .. code:: sql